elimydlarz/wee-wiki-paint/README.md

 wee-wiki-paint
 ==============

-Code for the WiiWikiPaint application, build at part of Let's TDD JavaScript
+Code for the WiiWikiPaint application, built as part of Let's TDD JavaScript.